HOME

 By October 2003 the reported cost in the news papers had somehow shot up to £350 million **, but there was still nothing about it being tolled.

-Apart from the occassional hype in the press, everything then seemed to go into hibernation for two years, possibly while the Council prepared a mountain of paper.
+• Apart from the occasional hype in the press, everything then seemed to go into hibernation for another two years, possibly while the Council prepared a mountain of paper.

 Links:- Wikipedia - "Silver Jubilee Bridge" E. Chambré Hardman Archive - "Bridges between Runcorn and Widnes" Halebank - "Widnes Runcorn Bridge Traffic Cameras" Wikimapia - "Runcorn Widnes Bridge".